• Home

 • MSTOC staff reserve the right to refuse judges entered in competition events for which they are not qualified, except Directors of Debate or Assistant Debate Coaches officially employed by a school or club

-• The tournament will assess a $100/round penalty for judges who fail to appear on time for an assigned preliminary round.
+• Judges who are obligated but fail to appear on time for an assigned preliminary round, will be assessed a $100 fine per round.

 • In the event that a judge and/or competitor reports a conflict after a pairing is distributed, resulting in a change to the pairing—the associated program will be assessed a $500 fine.